 Congratulations, you are now the proud parent of some cheese!
 Here are some quick lessons on how to keep the newest (and tastiest) member of your fridge happy.
 Let’s start with the overarching principles: the three C’s of cheese storage.

-With those three guiding rules, let’s dive into some deeper lessons on cheese storage.
+With those three guiding rules in mind, let’s dive into some deeper lessons on cheese storage.

-This may come as a shock to budding cheese fanatics, but the first rule of cheese storage is to generally avoid wrapping your cheeses in plastic wrap.
+This may come as a shock to budding cheese fanatics, but the first rule of cheese storage is to generally avoid wrapping your cheese in plastic wrap.

-That cheese you just bought?
-It’s alive.
-That’s right, cheese is made up of living, breathing organisms.
-Like any living thing, cheese needs air to breathe.
+While it may be instinctual to protect it by wrapping it up tight, that cheese you just bought is alive.
+That’s right.
+Cheese is made up of living, breathing organisms.
+So, like any living thing, cheese needs air to breathe.

 While you might be tempted to just wrap your cheese tightly in plastic wrap and call it a day, this would be a mistake.

-Cheese is mostly made up of oil and fat, and so it takes on the flavor of its surroundings (in this case: plastic, gross).
 You might be asking why cheese in stores is often wrapped in plastic.
-The answer is that this cheese only stays wrapped for short periods—often just a few days between wrapping, sale, and consumption—minimizing the impact of the plastic wrap.
+Cheese is mostly made up of oil and fat, and so it takes on the flavor of its surroundings.
+(See the first 'C' listed above.)
+Cheese in stores is wrapped in plastic because it only stays wrapped for short periods—often just a few days between wrapping, sale, and consumption—minimizing the impact of the plastic wrap.

 So, what should you wrap around your cherished cheese?

 Our top recommendation is cheese paper.
-Cheese paper allows your cheese to have some breathing room without being totally exposed and losing its precious moisture.
+Cheese paper is the waxy paper your cheese often comes in when you get it from your local cheesemonger.
+Coated in both wax and a porous layer of plastic on the inside, cheese paper allows your cheese to breathe without being totally exposed and losing its precious moisture.
 Don’t fret if you don’t have cheese paper on hand.
 You can also wrap your cheese in parchment paper and gently tape it closed, giving your cheese a comfortable and breathable home that won’t impart any negative flavors.

 There’s a huge variety of cheese out there, all with different tastes and textures, each kind perfect in its own way.
-Each type of cheese has its own shelf life and storage best-practices.
-Let’s review some of the rules with different cheeses:
+Each type of cheese has its own shelf life and best practices for storage.
+Let’s review some of the rules with different cheeses.

 Hard cheeses (e.g. parmesan) have less moisture to lose and can safely be stored for up to six weeks after opening.
 Cheese paper is still ideal, but plastic wrap can be used for short-term storage.